makwaijun/personalwebpagev2/content/blog/post27.md

 ---
-title: "A renewed Direction - repurposing the blog"
+title: "A Renewed Direction - A blog to understand the world"
 date: 2021-01-17T23:00:00+08:00
 draft: false
-tags: ["blog"]

 ---

 #### TLDR;